ElisabethHuhn/CodingChallengeRetrofit/README.md

 # Discussion
 I started with Basic Views Activity project template in Android Studio.
+I used an Android Studio plugin to create the Data classes needed.
 Then I started copying content from another sample project I've been building.
 That sample is to demonstrate a standard state of the art Android architecture and uses:
 * Koin
 * Compose